YanqingXu/alien-signals-in-lua/README.en.md

 ## Introduction

+This project is derived from [https://github.com/stackblitz/alien-signals](https://github.com/stackblitz/alien-signals), and is a Lua implementation of the original TypeScript reactive system.

-Alien Signals is an efficient reactive programming system implemented in Lua, inspired by reactive systems in modern frontend frameworks like Vue and React.
-It provides automatic dependency tracking and reactive data flow management capabilities for Lua applications through a clean and powerful API.
+Alien Signals is an efficient reactive programming system.
+It provides automatic dependency tracking and reactive data flow management capabilities for applications through a clean and powerful API.

 ## Core Concepts